Skip to Main Content

 Overview

-Clinical data managers test and design clinical databases for health care organizations and research centers.
-They process clinical data and monitor work flow processes to make sure they are in compliance with operating standards.
+Clinical data managers design, test, and validate clinical databases for health care organizations and research centers.
+They collect, process, and manage data for clinical studies and other purposes and monitor work flow processes to make sure they are in compliance with operating standards.
 They use a wide variety of software programs to accomplish their work.
 Strong knowledge of mathematics as well as of the information and techniques needed for diagnosing and treating medical conditions is required for clinical data management.
-The U.S. Department of Labor's Occupational Outlook Handbook does not yet provide information specifically about the clinical data manager profession, but reports that statisticians have similar responsibilities.
-This is a small field: In May 2018, there were approximately 39,920 statisticians working in the United States.
+The U.S. Department of Labor's Occupational Outlook Handbook does not provide information specifically about the clinical data manager profession, but it reports that data scientists have similar responsibilities.
+Approximately 168,900 data scientists are employed in the United States.
+About 12 percent of data scientists work for management, scientific, and technical consulting services firms and scientific research and development services firms.

 Salary Range